The Object Window

 As we have seen, the toolbar provides a shortcut to frequently accessed menu commands.
 There are a couple of subtle, but important, points associated with this relationship that deserve special emphasis:

-The toolbar and menu both change with the object type.
-In particular, the contents of the View menu and the Proc menu will always change to reflect the type of object (series, equation, group, etc.) that is active.
+• The toolbar and menu both change with the object type.
+In particular, the contents of the menu and the menu will always change to reflect the type of object (series, equation, group, etc.) that is active.

-In contrast to the View and Proc menus, the Object menu does not, in general, vary across objects.
+In contrast to the and menus, the menu does not, in general, vary across objects.
 An exception occurs, however, when an object container window (i.e., a workfile or database window) is active.
-In this case, clicking on Object in the toolbar, or selecting Object from the menu provides access to menu items for manipulating the objects in the container.
+In this case, clicking on in the toolbar, or selecting from the menu provides access to menu items for manipulating the objects in the container.